KingIdee/guest-writer/articles/2019-07-26-creating-infinite-lists-in-android.markdown

 ## Paging library introduction

-Before now, implementing infinite lists in Android required adding a scroll listener added to the `RecyclerView` to monitor the scroll position and distance to the end of the list.
+Before now, implementing infinite lists in Android required adding a scroll listener to the `RecyclerView` to monitor the scroll position and distance to the end of the list.
 This approach was not so effective as you can see from a response to a [StackOverflow question here](https://stackoverflow.com/questions/47718270/why-do-i-need-to-use-the-new-paging-library-android-architecture-components):

 “*You need to detect that the user has scrolled close enough to the end of the list to need to fetch data.
 You need to fetch that data.
 You need a `RecyclerView.Adapter` that can deal with incremental additions to that data.
 You need some sort of LRU-style caching rules to get rid of older data (that the user has scrolled past) to limit overall memory consumption.
 You need to handle the scenario where the user scrolls past your current data before additional data gets loaded.
 And so on.*”